-Moreover, according to historians Tamerlane picturesque pigeon towers.
-In contrast to a after knowing their functions, ordered the construction of such places in his capital, Bukhara.
+after knowing their functions, ordered the construction of such places in his capital, Bukhara.
 Also, the famous French traveler, Sharden, who visited Iran during the 16th century, again mentioned different pigeon houses in Iran, especially in Isfahan and Yazd.
 During the invasion of Afghans, most of them were ruined, probably as a result of being used as shelters.

-Isfahan, in central Iran, is famed for having a rich heritage of pigeon towers; most of them were built in the 17th century.
-The architecture of these towers is based on the vernacular architecture of Iran.
+Isfahan, in central Iran, is famed for having a rich heritage of pigeon towers; most of them architecture of Iran.

 It is an efficient use of space inside the towers; the walls were strengthened with interior arches.
-The ceiling is of the barrel-vaulted kind
+The ceiling is of the barrelvaulted kind.